piegope/doc/docs/en/kb/devolutions-server/how-to-articles/enable-recording-server-log4net-log.md

 - Logging
 - Logs
 ---
-The following procedure describe how to enable the logging utility for the Devolutions Server Recording Server.
+The following procedure describe how to enable the logging utility for the {{ en.DVLS }} Recording Server.

 ## Steps

 1. Edit the log4net.config file located of the Collector and Processor application installation folders.
-Click on the Explore button of the Recording Server section of the Companions tab on the Devolutions Server Console.
+Click on the Explore button of the Recording Server section of the ***Companions*** tab on the {{ en.DVLSCONSOLE }}.

 ![!!KB8120.png](https://webdevolutions.azureedge.net/docs/en/kb/KB8120.png)